bigfix/developer.bigfix.com/site/reference/types/registry-key.md

 # type: registry key

-The &lt;registry key&lt; objects represent Windows registry keys whose existence and properties can be inspected.
+The &lt;registry key&gt; objects represent Windows registry keys whose existence and properties can be inspected.
 Keys can be identified by name.
 There are several inspectors that return keys from parts of the registry that store file associations and active device drivers.

 # application &lt;string&gt; of &lt;registry key&gt; : application